 MapsIn addition to the maps listed here the State ONC site (listed above) has links to a nubmer of maps.

 - Mt.
 Hood Winter Trails by Mark Wiggs A nice map which covers all the cross country ski trails on Mt.
 Hood.
 Only issue I have is the advanced trails are shown in black and they can be hard to read.

 - Forest Service Mt.
 Hood Maps Link to a number of trial maps

-- ONC Trails Database A collection of GPS tracks in .gpx format of Mt Hood ski trails.
+- ONC Trails Database A collection of GPS tracks in .gpx and .kml (Google Earth) format of ONC-PDX ski trails.
 Contact Scott Diamond if you need help on how to use this.